aaryanv-midnightcrown/MyFate-FutureTracker/README.md

 ## 🎯 In Summary

 **MyFate** is not just an academic tool — it is a decision clarity platform.
 By combining transparent inputs, practical features, and student-centered design, **MyFate** helps learners understand consequences, plan responsibly, and take control of their academic future before small mistakes become permanent setbacks.

+---

+## License

+This project is not open source.

+All rights are reserved by the author.
+The code and concepts are shared for viewing and evaluation purposes only.